 If you want to benefit from a scenic drive, but are not too fond of losing any time, take the 32, which is parallel to the highway, but offers a much more rewarding view!

 The detour won’t take much time, and you can pursue this path until Perrine’s Bridge Park, where you will have the chance to cross one of the many beautiful covered bridges in New York before getting back on the highway.

 If, on the other hand, you are seeking thrill adventures, the Catskills are a paradise for rock climbing, mountain biking and horseback riding.
 There are multiple ranches where you can experiment horseback riding, available for all levels, even for the kids.

 We recommend spending some time here, see our guide for where to stay in the Catskills for everything from cabins to tiny houses and cottages to glamping yurts!
-Also check out our guide to the best things to do in the Catskills in winter for more ideas!
+Also, check out our guide to the best things to do in the Catskills in winter and things to do in the Catskills in summer for more ideas!

 349 miles from Montreal – 258 miles from Washington DC